Bricktech2000/Notes/notes/ideal-gas.md

 ## Dalton's Law

-> Dalton's law states that in a mixture of non-reacting gases, the total pressure exerted is equal to the sum of the partial pressures of the individual gases. — Wikipedia
+> Dalton's law states that in a mixture of non-reacting gases, the total pressure exerted is equal to the sum of the partial pressures of the individual gases. &mdash; Wikipedia

 $P = \sum_i P_i$, where